v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/05_0403-Enrolling devices in Intune.md

 ### Scenario

 Joni Sherman will be testing the process of joining a device, LON-CL4, to the Azure Active Directory and enrolling in Microsoft Intune.
 After IT verifies the device is not currently joined, Joni should login using her credentials.
-Joni should then reboot the device to verify organizational settings, such as Windows Hello, are enabled.
+Joni should then reboot the device to verify organizational settings are enabled.

 ### Task 1: Verify that a Windows 10 device is not enrolled in Microsoft Intune or Azure AD